gvisani/hpacker/README.md

 hpacker.write_pdb('reconstructed_from_bb_only_T0950.pdb')
 ```

-See the provided [hpacker.ipynb notebook](hpacker.ipynb) for more examples, as well as explanations of the inner workings of HPacker.
+See the provided [hpacker.ipynb notebook](hpacker.ipynb) for more examples, as well as explanations of the inner workings of H-Packer.

 ## Training HPacker